 Many people have talked about the connection between hormonal birth control and sex drive, but what about other forms of contraception?
 After all, there are so many different forms of birth control available.
-Birth control pills are the second most popular form of birth control (just behind sterilization) (1), but there are plenty reasons to choose for a different one.
+Birth control pills are the second most popular form of birth control (just behind sterilization) (1), but there are plenty of reasons to choose a different one.

 One of the prominent alternatives to birth control pills is IUD contraception.
 This birth control method is a popular choice among women hoping to avoid using hormones to prevent pregnancy, when they choose a copper-coated IUD that doesn't release hormones.
 Another reason for choosing an IUD contraception is that it's more than 99% effective at preventing pregnancy, and they generally last for a long time (5-10 years).
 Besides, you can't forget to use them like with the pill.